4444 Stairs – small round

 4444 Stairs – complete

 This 15 minute almost flat walk takes you onto the point Flørneset.
 You’ll have a spectacular panorama view of the fjord and can take some beautiful pictures of Flørli as well.
+From the point, you can see both Kjerag and Preikestolen in one sweeping view!
 This hike is suitable with small children and even for fit elderly, though the surface is rocky and uneven.
 Not suitable for strollers!
 Ps: did you know you can rent the 2-person Radioshed Mini-Suite with this epic view?
 Check it out!

 2-3 hours, suitable for fit adults and youths.
 Follow the river up through the forest to Flørlistølen, the old summer-farm on the mountain.
 Up here, the farmers below used to graze their livestock in summer.
 The old-growth forest is really nice and if you walk across to the gorge, you’ll have an eagle’s view of the waterfall and Flørli below.
 You can also hike on the Kallelistølen and look over the edge of the mountain where you’ll get a splendid view of the fjord all the way to the Preikestolen.
 This bit is not well marked.
 Map and GPX here.